 Aside from the ingredients in toothpaste, however, can toothpaste cause pimples in other ways?
 Let’s find out.

 If you wash your face before you brush your teeth, you could be bringing your acne risk up

 When it comes to the old brush and floss, the order matters just as much as doing it.
 Previously, we talked about how flossing before you brush your teeth can reduce the amount of dental plaque on your teeth significantly.
 Especially as opposed to the other way around.

 You can say the same thing goes for brushing your teeth and washing your face.
-While a select few can brush their teeth without much of a mess, the rest of us often tend to dribble a bit of it.
+While a select few can brush their teeth without much of a mess, the rest of us experience drippage.
 When this happens, we don’t just expose our skin to the ingredients in toothpaste.
 In essence, we expose it to the bacteria coming from our mouths.
 If you find that most of your pimples surround your mouth, then this might be the reason.
-And the answer to “can toothpaste cause pimples?”
+And it might be the answer to, “Can toothpaste cause pimples?”

 Fortunately, the solution is relatively easy.
-After you brush your teeth, wash your face right after to get rid of any skin irritation and bacteria.
-You might find your mouth pimples lessen over time.
+After you brush your teeth, wash your face right after to get rid of any bacteria and skin-irritating toothpaste ingredients.
+You might jsut find your mouth pimples lessening over time.

 Using toothpaste as a spot treatment could be doing you more harm than good